G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range

 Similarly, our results apply to $\SO_n$ for strongly Fontaine-Laffaille $\mu$, when the sum of the two largest Hodge-Tate weights is less than $\frac{p-1}{4}$ for each embedding of $L$ into $K$.
 This is the case, for example, if the Hodge-Tate weights lie in $(-\frac{p-1}{4}, \frac{p-1}{4})$.

-This generalizes results of Patrikis and the first author (see \cite{patrikis06} and \cite[Theorem 5.2]{booher19}) which use Fontaine-Laffaille to show formal smoothness under the additional assumption that the Hodge-Tate weights with respect to the standard embedding lie in an interval of length less than $(p-1)/2$ (for each embedding of $L$ into $K$) and that the $p$-adic Hodge type is regular (i.e. for each embedding the Hodge-Tate weights are distinct).
-In the symplectic case, our method gives roughly double the range of Hodge-Tate weights, while we obtain a similar range for special orthogonal groups but with some added flexibility involving the second-largest Hodge-Tate weight.
+This generalizes results of Patrikis and the first author (see \cite{patrikis06} and \cite[Theorem 5.2]{booher19}) which use Fontaine--Laffaille modules with pairings to show formal smoothness under the additional assumption that the Hodge-Tate weights with respect to the standard embedding lie in an interval of length less than $(p-1)/2$ (for each embedding of $L$ into $K$) and that the $p$-adic Hodge type is regular (i.e. for each embedding the Hodge-Tate weights are distinct).
+In the symplectic case, our method gives roughly double the range of Hodge-Tate weights, while we obtain a similar range for special orthogonal groups but with some added flexibility involving the second-largest Hodge-Tate weight. \end{example}